 Authentication information and traffic is recorded by IT Services and your home organisation in case of network abuse and for statistical purposes.
 For more information on the use of eduroam, including links to where it is available, visit the Australasian eduroam website.

-The use of eduroam is governed by the New Zealand Eduroam Policy and the University of Canterbury Computer Use Policy.
+The use of eduroam is governed by the New Zealand Eduroam Policy and the University of Canterbury Internet Usage Policy.
+Internet Usage Policy.
 For visitors to UC the Acceptable Use Policy of your home institution also applies.